y4riss/y4riss.github.io/_posts/2023-04-22-chillthehack.md

 Hell yeah, the application is damn **vulnerable**, and we can exploit that to gain back a reverse shell.

-Let's explore a bit more.
+Let's explore a bit more...

 <img src="/../assets/chillhack_hacker.png" />